-Currently, a comic named Panfilo is the most famous comedian in Cuba thanks to the hilarious/warm-hearted videos he did with President Barack Obama around the time of Obama's historic Cuba visit last year.
-(Isidron says those viral video sketches were taken down from YouTube in Cuba mere days after posting due to government censorship.)
+Currently, a comic named Panfilo is the most famous comedian in Cuba thanks to the hilarious and warm-hearted videos he did with President Barack Obama around the time of the former president's historic Cuba visit last year.
+(Isidron says those viral-video sketches were taken down from YouTube in Cuba mere days after posting due to government censorship.)

 Even setting aside Castro, Cuban comedy—at least in public—is fairly respectful of politicians.
 You won't find too much anti-Trump humor on stages here.
 Still, Isidron tells me, "There's a lot of comedians doing impressions—and in their impressions, that's where they express their opinions."

 George Smilovici walks down his Havana street like he's the mayor of the block, stopping to kiss women on the cheek or just chat, wave, and say "hola" to whoever passes by.